apache-spark-on-k8s/kubernetes-HDFS/charts/README.md

     for accessing HDFS.
   - hdfs-krb5-k8s: a size-1 statefulset and other K8s components for launching
     a Kerberos server, which can be used to secure HDFS.
 Disabled by default.
   - hdfs-simple-namenode-k8s: Disabled by default.
-A simpler variant of the namenode that runs only one namenode. i.e. This does not support HA.
+A simpler setup of the namenode that launches only one namenode. i.e. This does not support HA.
 It does not support Kerberos nor persistent volumes either.
+As it does not support HA, we also don't need zookeeper nor journal nodes.
 You may prefer this if you want the simplest possible setup.

 # Prerequisite